-The number of people affected by the coronavirus exploded in Wuhan, Covid-19, has risen steadily, with the latest reported case count exceeding 45.000 (at least, but we'll approach the University of Hong Kong's estimate).
-It far exceeds the budget of the 2003 SARS outbreak.
+The number of people affected by the coronavirus exploded in Wuhan, Covid-19, has steadily increased, with the latest reported number of cases exceeding 45.000 (at least, but we'll get closer to the University of Hong Kong's estimate).
+It far exceeds the toll of the 2003 SARS epidemic.

-Many companies have already reported working on manufacturing Covid-19 vaccines, including a collaboration between the Modern mRNA company and the National Institute of Allergy and Infectious Diseases (NIAID).
+Many companies have already reported working on producing Covid-19 vaccines, including a collaboration between the mRNA company Moderna and the National Institute of Allergy and Infectious Diseases (NIAID).
 But even rapid vaccine development may be too slow to cope with a growing outbreak.
-In the last few hours, however, a joint US-Korea research has insisted on the name of an anti-HIV antiviral, Atazanavir, as a candidate for use for a cure.
-Because?
+In the last few hours, however, the name of an anti-HIV antiviral, Atazanavir, has insistently emerged from joint US-Korea research as a candidate for use in a cure.
+Why?

-There is no time, already existing drugs are tested
+There is no time, we are testing existing drugs

 Other companies are taking a different perspective: testing existing antiviral drugs.
 Gilead Sciences stated it will partner with China for a randomized controlled trial designed to evaluate its antiviral candidate Remdesivir as a potential treatment for the Covid-19 coronavirus.
 The same drug, Remdesivir, it was administered to the only Italian infected so far.